Why Is My Child Too Friendly with Strangers?

 On the other hand, children with Disinhibited Social Engagement Disorder don’t have a preferred caregiver.

-When hurt, they could just turn to the nearest stranger for comfort.
+When hurt, they could turn to the nearest stranger for comfort.

 Seeking Affection from Anyone